December 4, 2025 (6mo ago) — last updated May 13, 2026 (1mo ago)

 How to Measure Engagement Without Getting Lost in Data

-Measuring engagement can be overwhelming.
-The secret is to focus on metrics that signal real customer relationships rather than vanity numbers.
+Measuring engagement can feel overwhelming.
+Focus on metrics that signal real customer relationships rather than vanity numbers.

 Think beyond raw page views and toward behavioral and sentiment metrics that reflect true connection.
 Measurement should map to the customer journey—from first visit to repeat interactions—and guide action.